kixxauth/kixx-assert/README.md

 Created by [Kris Walker](https://www.kriswalker.me) 2017 - 2023.

-This library is designed for use in Node.js >= 14.5.0 or any version of Deno.js.
+This library is designed for use in Node.js >= 14.17.0 or any version of Deno.js.
 You could use it in a browser, but there are no plans to offer CommonJS or AMD modules.
 It targets [ES2020](https://node.green/#ES2020) and earlier.
 We use the optional chaining operator "?.".

+We require Node.js >= 14.17.0 for [ES6 module stabilization](https://nodejs.org/dist/latest-v18.x/docs/api/esm.html#modules-ecmascript-modules).

 Please don't bother running benchmarks on this library.
 Correctness and readability are design objectives.
 Conserving CPU cycles is not.